 We may not enjoy it, but boredom gives us important feedback about our lives.
-It tells us whether we want to and are able to do something.
+It tells us whether we want to and are able to focus on what we're doing.
 According to the Meaning and Attentional Components (MAC) model of boredom, we feel bored when we can't successfully engage our attention in meaningful activities.
 Boredom is thus the result of (a) an attentional component, or mismatches between cognitive demands and available mental resources and (b) a meaning component, or mismatches between activities and valued goals (or the absence of valued goals altogether).

-A paper reporting the MAC model of boredom & cognitive engagement has received a revise & resubmit at Psychological Review.
+A paper reporting the MAC model of boredom & cognitive engagement was recently accepted at Psychological Review.

 "Just thinking" isn't fun

 When we ask people to entertain themselves with their thoughts in an empty room, with no distractions, many people don’t enjoy it very much.
 Most people report enjoying external activities much more, and 67% of men - and 25% of women - will even choose to give themselves an electric shock rather than just think.
 To enjoy intentionally thinking for pleasure, people may need both the ability to think and the desire to to do it.

 Read the original article in Science with Timothy Wilson, or coverage in The Atlantic or the New York Times.
 Or listen in at Science Friday.

 When people are bored, they often choose to do something else.
 Voila - procrastination!
 But is procrastinating always bad?
 Many students report productive procrastination, such as doing trivial homework instead of studying for an urgent upcoming test.
 We've found that their grades are just as good as non-procrastinators', and they have fewer alcohol problems than students who procrastinate in traditional ways.

 Read the original paper about how procrastination can be a plus.